-40. 2.03 Million Average Concurrent Viewers
+41. 2.895 Million Average Concurrent Viewers

-Twitchtracker reports that as of October 2020, the average number of concurrent Twitch viewers at any point in time is 2.03 million.
-This is an accelerated increase from 1.26 million in 2019.
+2020's figures had been an accelerated boost from the 1.26 million in 2019.
 Previous growth was at a steadier rate: 1.07 million in 2018, 747K in 2017, 603K in 2016, 539K in 2015, 351K in 2014, 208K in 2013, and 102K in 2012.